TreyVanderpool/test_md/readme_how_to.md

         Optional
         Method: GET
         Valid Values: Single byte character, can be a URL encoded value like %047
         This parameter works with the **rows** parameter to specify a single byte delimiter character to be placed between each of the key/value sets returned with multiple rows.
-See the examples below on how the body format changes when using this option.
+See the [examples](./readme_basic_example.md) on how the body format changes when using this option.

     - eq/ge/gt/le/lt
         Optional
         Method: GET
         Special read options to drive the flow of the request.
 The default value is **eq**.
-Examples below show how to use these parameters to read multiple key/value pairs with a single request.
+[Examples](./readme_basic_example.md) show how to use these parameters to read multiple key/value pairs with a single request.
         - eq: Read "equal to", mutually exclusive with **rows** parameter.
         - ge: Read "greater than equal to"
         - gt: Read "greater than"